 - Extreme fatigue

-If you perform a tick check and see a tick on your skin, don’t squash it.
-It could embed the tick deeper into your skin.
-Use a tweezer to carefully pick up the arachnid without twisting.
-This could break its body and leave the head in your skin.
+If you see a tick on your skin, don’t squash it.
+It could go deeper and it will be harder to remove.
+Use a tweezer to carefully pick it up without twisting.
+Be careful not to break its body and leave the head in your skin.
 Put it in a jar or plastic bag.
 Take a photo of the tick and submit it to Manitoba Tick Checker to have it examined.
-Tick-borne diseases are treatable, especially in the early stages of infection.
-If you feel that you may have contracted a tick-borne disease, see your doctor immediately.
+See your doctor immediately if you think that you may have contracted a tick-borne disease.
+These types of diseases are treatable especially in the early stages of infection.

 Sources: Take precautions to minimize tick exposure, WRHA; About Blacklegged ticks, Manitoba Health, Seniors and Active Living; Lyme group expects bad tick year in Manitoba, Laura Glowacki, CBC News.
 All accessed on May 4, 2017.